A Shrinking Target Problem with Target at Infinity in Rank One Homogeneous Spaces: Introduction and main results

 \begin{definition} A point $\lambda\in\mathcal H_{2n-1}(\mathbb R)$ is Diophantine of type $\gamma$ if there exists a constant $C>0$ such that for any $r\in\mathcal H_{2n-1}(\mathbb Q)$.
-We will denote by $L_\gamma$ the subset of all Diophantine points of type $\gamma$ in $\mathcal H_{2n-1}(\mathbb R)$ and by $L_\gamma^c$ the complement of $L^\gamma$ in $\mathcal H_{2n-1}(\mathbb R)$. \end{definition} \begin{remark} By Theorem 3.4 in \cite{HP3}, we have $\gamma\geq1$. \end{remark}
+We will denote by $L_\gamma$ the subset of all Diophantine points of type $\gamma$ in $\mathcal H_{2n-1}(\mathbb R)$ and by $L_\gamma^c$ the complement of $L_\gamma$ in $\mathcal H_{2n-1}(\mathbb R)$. \end{definition} \begin{remark} By Theorem 3.4 in \cite{HP3}, we have $\dim_H L_\gamma^c=2n-1$ $(\gamma\leq1)$. \end{remark}

-\begin{theorem} The Hausdorff dimension of $L_\gamma^c$ $(\gamma\geq1)$ with respect to the right invariant distance $d_{\mathcal H_{2n-1}(\mathbb R)}$ is equal to \end{theorem} \begin{remark} Hersonsky and Paulin \cite{HP3} give a Kintchine-Sullivan type theorem on Diophantine Approximation in Heisenberg groups with respect to the Cygan distance $d_{\text{Cyg}}$ and its induced Cygan measure $\mu_{\text{Cyg}}$ (see Theorem 3.5 in \cite{HP3}).
-Here Theorem \ref{chptheorem} can be thought of as a Jarnik-Besicovitch theorem in this setting, but with respect to the right invariant distance $d_{\mathcal H_{2n-1}(\mathbb R)}$. \end{remark}
+\begin{theorem} The Hausdorff dimension of $L_\gamma^c$ $(\gamma\geq1)$ with respect to the left-invariant distance $d_{\mathcal H_{2n-1}(\mathbb R)}$ is equal to $\frac{\gamma+1}\gamma n-1.$ \end{theorem} \begin{remark} Hersonsky and Paulin \cite{HP3,HP4} give a Khintchine-Sullivan type theorem on Diophantine Approximation in Heisenberg groups with respect to the Cygan distance $d_{\text{Cyg}}$ and its induced Cygan measure $\mu_{\text{Cyg}}$.
+Here Theorem \ref{chptheorem} can be thought of as a Jarn\'ik-Besicovitch theorem in this setting, but with respect to the distance $d_{\mathcal H_{2n-1}(\mathbb R)}$. \end{remark}

-The structure of the paper is the following.
-In section 2, we list some notations and preliminaries needed in this paper.
-In section 3, we reduce Theorem \ref{cmaintheorem} to Theorem \ref{ctheorem}.
-In section 4, some Lie group results will be proved and they will be used for computations in later sections.
-In section 5, we will give a definition of rational points in $G/\Gamma$ and define the denominator of a rational point.
-With the help of the mixing property of $\{a_t\}$, we will be able to count the rational points with the denominators between two large numbers.
-This counting result will be used to calculate the Hausdorff dimension of a tree-like subset.
-In section 6, we will study the meaning of a point in $G/\Gamma$ being Diophantine.
-The proofs of Theorem \ref{cmaintheorem}, Theorem \ref{ccor} and Theorem \ref{chptheorem} will be given in section 7, 8 and 9.
+The paper is organized as follows.
+In section \ref{pre}, we list some notations and prerequisites in this paper, and then in section \ref{re}, we reduce Theorem \ref{cmaintheorem} to Theorem \ref{ctheorem}.
+In section \ref{le}, some auxiliary results in Lie groups are proved, which are important for our analysis in later sections.
+In section \ref{crp}, we give a definition of rational points in $G/\Gamma$ and define the denominator of a rational point.
+With the help of the mixing property of $\{a_t\}$, we will be able to count the rational points with the denominators lying in a range of large scale.
+This counting result will be used to calculate the Hausdorff dimension of a Cantor type subset.
+In section \ref{dp}, we study the meaning of a point in $G/\Gamma$ being Diophantine, and show that a Diphantine point could be approximated by rational points, which is similar to the Diophantine approximation in $\mathbb R$.
+The proofs of Theorem \ref{ctheorem}, Theorem \ref{ccor} and Theorem \ref{chptheorem} will be given in section \ref{pf1}, \ref{pf2} and \ref{pf3}.\\